-1. Try to get as much distance from the chuck to the end of the proposed screw thread as possible, and if your design allows, cut a 'run-off' into the workpiece which is of a smaller diameter than the root diameter of the proposed screw thread.
+1. Try to get as much distance from the chuck to the end of the proposed screw thread as possible, and if your design allows, cut a 'run-off' into the work piece which is of a smaller diameter than the root diameter of the proposed screw thread.
+2. Install the appropriate gears for the thread required, and correctly mount the cutting tool.
+Set your required depth of cut and position the tool ready to begin cutting.